Living with Lions

 WILDLIFE AS A FINANCIAL RESOURCE

-Protecting livestock more effectively is a cheap and easy way to reduce livestock losses, and therefore the killing of lions.
-But bullets and poison are also very cheap in Kenya, and unless livestock owners gain some economic benefit from lions there is still a great likelihood that they will soon disappear outside protected parks.
+Unless livestock owners gain some economic benefit from lions there is still a great likelihood that they will soon disappear outside protected parks.
 Protected areas and ecotourism will always be central to conservation.
 Tourism is a great source of income for Kenya, with big cats being a major lure for visitors.

 It was estimated that a male lion in Amboseli National Park is worth US $128,750 a year in tourist income.
-If landowners and communities were to receive a proportion of these vast earnings they would have a strong incentive to conserve lions, and the greater ecosystem that supports them.
+If landowners and communities were to receive a proportion of these vast earnings, they would have a strong incentive to conserve lions, and the greater ecosystem that supports them.

 Most protected areas are not big enough to ensure the long-term survival of viable populations of lions, which need huge ranges and hunting territories.
 Only a few National Parks in Africa are big enough to supply these, and most are too widely separated to prevent inbreeding, causing many ‘protected’ lion populations to suffer genetic problems such as increased vulnerability to disease.